 Children looking to have double sessions during term-time are also offered a 10% discount off the second hour of the session.

 Discounts are automatically applied during the booking process.

-Spark4Kids accepts childcare vouchers as payment towards our term-time courses and holiday workshops, from the following providers:
+Spark4Kids accepts childcare vouchers as fee payment towards all of our courses from the following childcare voucher providers:

 - Busy Bees

 - Enjoy Benefits